-I designed and built Jape between 1991 and 2002 whilst I was at Queen Mary College, University of London, and I've continued to develop it at Middlesex University since.
-For the first four years or so I worked closely with Bernard Sufrin of the Computer Laboratory, Oxford University.
-Bernard's design insights were crucial and without him Jape wouldn't exist or be half as good as it is.
-His program architecture, which he worked out in the first few months of our collaboration, is still in place even though Jape has been rebuilt more than once.
-He still works with me on producing the Windows, Linux and Solaris distributions.
+I designed and built Jape between 1991 and 2002 whilst I was at Queen Mary College, University of London, working with Bernard Sufrin of the Bernard Sufrin of the Computer Laboratory, Oxford University.
+I've continued to develop it at Middlesex University since.
+Bernard worked on the implementation with me for the first four years or so.
+That doesn't describe all he did: his design insights were crucial and without him Jape wouldn't exist or be half as good as it is.
+His program architecture, which he worked out in the first few months of our collaboration, is still in place even though Jape has been rebuilt from the ground up more than once.
+He still produces the Jape distributions and running the www.japeforall.org.uk website.